Increase Your Kerb Appeal: The Ultimate Guide

 A well-kept front garden is always more appealing than an overgrown lawn with out-of-control hedges.
 We're talking about those wild bramble bushes and unruly weeds leaning out onto your driveway.

 Cutting the front garden back will make the entrance of your home more spacious and tidy.
 However, keep in mind the bees, especially in the summer.
 They'll love the long grass and variety of flowers to pollinate from.
-You could even sprinkle some meadow flower seeds in your garden in March and April, for a lucious sprout in summer.
+You could even sprinkle some meadow flower seeds in your garden in March and April, for a luscious sprout in summer.

 Plant native flowers, perennials and bushes